OfficeDev/O365-ActivityFeed-AzureFunction/Sentinel/AnalyticsRule/readme.md

 1. Update the paramters used in the Script to suit your environment
 2. When executing the script you will have to provide Az device login and credentials for Office 365
-3. The script extracts all Office DLP rules and associated DLP policies and create Analytic Rules in Azure Sentinel A policy for PCI as an example that contains both High and Low there will be two separate analytic rules one called PCI_High and one called PCI_Low.
+3. The script extracts all Office DLP rules and associated DLP policies and create Analytic Rules in Azure Sentinel.
+A policy for PCI as an example, may contain both a High and a Low rule, there will be two separate analytic rules one called PCI_High and one called PCI_Low.

 ## Additional Customization